Is Turkey's economy heading for a monetary policy U-turn? – DW – 06/20/2023

 Erdogan's often surprising and domestically motivated measures are also keeping foreign investors on the sidelines.
 Short-term foreign exchange regulations and the obligation to do business in the local currency have destroyed a lot of confidence in Turkey as a business location.
 Major investments such as the construction of a large Volkswagen assembly plant have been on hold for years.

 The new head of the Central Bank brings experience in risk management with her from the US.
-Most recently, the 44-year-old Erkan worked at the US regional bank First Republic, which has since been taken over by JPMorgan.
+Most recently, the 44-year-old Erkan worked at the US regional bank First Republic, which has since been taken over by JPMorgan Chase.

 Erdogan wants to push inflation from its current level of around 40% down into the single digits.
 But he also intends to stick to his policy of "low inflation and low interest rates."